lukeSmth/tolerable-pub/README.md

 # tolerable
-The Tolerable application is a Monte Carlo simulation tool built especially for tolerance stackup analysis.
+The Tolerable application is a Monte Carlo simulation web tool built especially for simplifying the tolerance stackup analysis workflow.
 Built using Python, Numpy, Flask, MongoDB, and Plotly.

 Stay tuned for more!